Spiritdude/GCodeToolbox/README.md

 You can also define a multiplication:

 <pre>
-% gctoolbox cat 10x cube10mm.gcode 3x inchaxis.gcode > mixed2.gcode
+% gctoolbox cat 10x cube10mm.gcode 3x inchAxis.gcode > mixed2.gcode
 </pre>
-which concatenates 10 times cube10mm's and 3 times inchaxis's.
+which concatenates 10 times cube10mm's and 3 times inchAxis's.

 By default pieces are arranged left-to-right and when it overflows they are a placed further on the platform, but you can force wrapping:
 <pre>